avnet-iotconnect/iotc-dialog-da16k-sdk/doc/AT_COMMAND_SET.md

 ## Certificate Setup

-Certificates are set using the standard mechanisms on the DA16200, see Page 50 of “User Manual, DA16200 DA16600 Host Interface and AT Command, UM-WI-003“.
+Certificates are set using the standard mechanisms on the DA16200, see Page 50 of *User Manual, DA16200 DA16600 Host Interface and AT Command, UM-WI-003*.

+* Status

   On command-line: `[/DA16200/NET] # cert status`

-### HTTP Certificate Root CA
+* HTTP Certificate Root CA

   On command-line: `[/DA16200/NET] # cert write ca2`

   In Table 16: this is certificate 3.

-### MQTT Certificate Root CA
+* MQTT Certificate Root CA

   On command-line: `[/DA16200/NET] # cert write ca1`

   In Table 16: this is certificate 0.

-### MQTT Device Certificate
+* MQTT Device Certificate

   On command-line: `[/DA16200/NET] # cert write cert1`

   In Table 16: this is certificate 1.

-### MQTT Device Private Key
+* MQTT Device Private Key

   On command-line: `[/DA16200/NET] # cert write key1`

   In Table 16: this is certificate 2.

 ## IoTConnect parameter setup
 ### Connection Type (Azure / AWS)